o-lim/generate-ninja/tools/gn/docs/reference.md

   action are started.
 This can give additional parallelism in the build for runtime-only dependencies.

+  The "interpreter" for an action specifies the interpreter to use to run the script with.
+If "interpreter" is not specified, the default Python interpreter is used (see "gn help python_path").

 ```

 ### **Outputs**

 ```
-  The script will be executed with the given arguments with the current directory being that of the root build directory.
+  The script or command will be executed with the given arguments with the current directory being that of the root build directory.
 If you pass files to your script, see "gn help rebase_path" for how to convert file names to be relative to the build directory (file names in the sources, outputs, and inputs will be all treated as relative to the current build file and converted as needed automatically).

 ```